Ponant Icebreaker Review and Specifications

 |Length (LOA)||150 m / 492 ft|

 Review of Ponant Icebreaker

-In December 2017, Ponant contracted the VARD shipbuilding company to built an ice-breaking cruises ship.
+Ship's building cost is USD 324 million (EUR 274 million).
+In December 2017, Ponant Cruises contracted the VARD company (Norwegian subsidiary of Fincantieri Italy) to built world's first ice-breaking cruises ship.

-- The new expedition ship has GT tonnage 30,000 tons, length 150 m (490 ft), crew 180, max capacity 270 passengers, with a total of 135 cabins (of which 68 with private patio balconies), 2 restaurants, 1 grill restaurant, spa and fitness, wraparound Promenade (outdoor deck), aft-located Sun Deck with swimming pool, 16 Zodiacs (large inflatable boats), fore-located helipad (2 onboard helicopters).
+The cruise ship has GT tonnage 30,000, length 150 m (490 ft), crew 180, max capacity 270 passengers, a total of 135 cabins (of which 68 with private patio balconies), 3 restaurants (including 1 grill), spa and fitness, wraparound Promenade (outdoor deck), aft-located Sun Deck with swimming pool, 16 Zodiacs (large inflatable boats), fore-located helipad (2 onboard helicopters).

 Ponant Icebreaker wiki